h-ema-r/streamlit-malaria-cells-classification-app/readme.md

 - dataset folder named = cell_images  which contains train and test dataset
 - notebook = malaria-detection.ipynb
 - and saved model = **[saved-model](https://drive.google.com/drive/folders/1kwmNOUoUBB0vIaKqpVkqwDYMofQhsvCd?usp=sharing)**

+**size of dataset and saved model is too large to upload to github.**

 ## Data source
 The dataset used for training the model is available at [Data source](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria)